AbbasNdop/Planning/Planning Phase.md

 D. Topology Design:
    - Create a network topology diagram for better visualization and planning

-    ** A: Step by Step on how to Perform the Network Infrastructure Setup:
+A: Step by Step Guide on how to Perform Network Infrastructure Setup.

  1. Creating a Resource Group
 - Name: ReVMspinUpAZ